platformatic/platformatic/docs/runtime/configuration.md

   the microservice.
 - **`useHttp`** (`boolean`) - The service will be started on a random HTTP port on `127.0.0.1`, and exposed to the other services via that port, on default it is set to `false`.
 Set it to `true` if you are using [@fastify/express](https://github.com/fastify/fastify-express).
+- **`workers`** (`number`) - The number of workers to start for this service.
+If the service is the entrypoint or if the runtime is running in development mode this value is ignored and hardcoded to `1`.

 If this property is present, then the services will not be reordered according to the `getBootstrapDependencies` function and they will be started in the order they are defined in